brandnewbox/PHP-Picture-Resizer/README.md

 #### Create the S3 Buckets

+For this tool we need two buckets.
+One for uploading images directly to.
+The other bucket is for storing the resized images on.

 1. Open the AWS Management Console.
 1. Click on the **Services** dropdown in the upper-left corner and then click on **S3** under the Storage heading.
 1. Click **Create bucket**.